 - Application-based: primarily structured to apply the information learned in the time frame allotted.
 The information must be evidence-based as accepted in the literature.
 The minimum credit for these activities is 60 minutes or one contact hour.

-Interactive learning is not only an ACPE accreditation requirement, but also is paramount to ensuring audience engagement in a virtual learning environment.
+Interactive learning is not only an ACPE accreditation requirement, but also is paramount to ensuring audience engagement.
 From poll questions to patient cases to role play, there are a variety of interactive teaching methods you can utilize in your presentation to yield stronger learning outcomes among attendees—an achievement that supports your professional development as a presenter.

 Educational research consistently shows that adults learn best from interactions between presenters and learners, role-playing and peer-to-peer dialogue.
 Your interactive learning activities will encourage attendees to reflect on and apply the material presented.

-An integral part of these interactive learning activities will be a 5-question pre-assessment quiz to measure attendees’ knowledge before your presentation launches.
-The format can be a combination of multiple choice questions, True/False, etc. Learners will complete the pre-assessment through our online CE platform, LecturePanda.
-This pre-assessment must be submitted along with your signed forms and learning objectives.
+An integral part of these interactive learning activities will be a 5-question learning assessment quiz to to help participants objectively determine what they have and have not learned.
+The format can be a combination of multiple choice questions, True/False, etc. Each question must match the level of your activity (i.e. knowledge-based, application-based, etc.) and should address your learning objectives.
+This assessment quiz should be integrated into your presentation.
+This assessment must be submitted along with your signed forms and learning objectives.

-- Polls (to be used via audience response systems like Zoom and Poll Everywhere)
+- Audience Polls (to be used via audience response systems like Zoom and Poll Everywhere)

 - Patient cases/case studies

 - Team competition or games

 - Dynamic discussion